rdelvallej32/catch-up-client/README.md

 Go Forward Ideas:

 - Include the messaging feature
-- Feature that generates contact information on the fields when user clicks update button.
-- Feature that uses Divs instead of Divs for handlebars.

 #### User Stories:

 As a user, I want to receive daily reminders of any contacts that I haven't touched base with in a certain time frame

 As a user, I want to create a list of contacts with important information about them.

-As a user, I want to be able to update my contacts if anything changes As a user, I want to be able to store fun facts about the contact to remember key conversation starters.
+As a user, I want to be able to update my contacts if anything changes

+As a user, I want to be able to store fun facts about the contact to remember key conversation starters.